Email Marketing Best Practices

 Unsubscribe links: Don't make your subscribers have to work to unsubscribe.
 Include an easy-to-find unsubscribe link in the header or footer of your emails.

 With nearly half of all emails opened on a mobile device, your emails must be optimized for mobile.
 Here are a few tips for sending mobile-friendly emails:

 Use a mobile-responsive design that adapts to varying screen sizes for emails that are not plain text.

 Don't write long paragraphs.
 Instead, break up long paragraphs into smaller sections so your email has plenty of white space.

 Generally, it's best to keep your emails short and to the point.
 According to an analysis of more than 40 million emails, the highest response rates were attributed to emails that contained between 50-125 words.

 Avoid using large image sizes that take longer to load.
 Most email service providers allow you to change the resolution of an image after you've uploaded the original image file but not the image file size.
 The most popular screen resolution worldwide (across all platforms, including mobile) is 360×640.

 I also recommend you avoid using images that may not be legible on a small device (infographics with small text, for example).

-Remember, email marketing is just like any other aspect of digital marketing: it’s constantly changing.
-Be sure to stay up-to-date on email marketing trends so that you can provide the best customer experience.
+Remember, email marketing is just like any other aspect of digital marketing: it's constantly changing.
+So be sure to stay up-to-date on email marketing trends to provide the best customer experience.

 If you have additional questions or are looking to improve your email marketing strategy, contact us through the form below.
 We'll be happy to help!